Implied Consent in Georgia

-Here’s what you should know about Georgia’s implied consent law:
+Our DUI lawyers share what you should know about Georgia’s implied consent law:

-What Implied Consent Means
+What Is the Georgia Implied Consent Law?

 Implied Consent is a statutory provision providing that any person operating a motor vehicle in the state of Georgia is deemed to have consented to a chemical test of their blood, breath, or urine to determine whether they are under the influence of drugs and alcohol.
 Essentially, the State of Georgia has made a submission to chemical testing a condition of operating a motor vehicle within the state.

 However, it is important to note there is no requirement that a person submits to any form of chemical testing for an arbitrary reason.
-The requirements of the implied consent statute only apply AFTER a person is arrested for driving under the influence (DUI) of drugs or alcohol.
+The requirements of the implied consent statute only apply AFTER a person is arrested for driving under the influence of drugs or alcohol.

-Implied Consent Notice
+Georgia Implied Consent Notice